-Kids Shoe Size Chart By Age For Boys & Girls
+Kids Shoe Size Chart by Age – How to Measure & Size Guide

-From sporty sneakers to luxury designer shoes, kids have plenty of options these days when it comes to comfortable footwear.
+From sporty sneakers to luxury designer shoes, kids have plenty of options for comfortable footwear these days.
 If you can’t take your kid to the store and are wondering how to measure your child’s feet, we’ve got good news – you can do it at home.
 And it’s not very hard, either.
-To measure your child’s perfect shoe size, you can take the help of children shoe size chart.
-Now children depending on their age and weight may also differ in their shoe sizes.
-Also, the size varies from brand to brand.
-From euro shoe size to US shoe size, there are different charts.
+To measure your child’s perfect shoe size, you can take the help of a children’s shoe size chart.
+Now, children, depending on their age and weight, may differ in shoe size.
+Also, sizes vary from brand to brand.
+From Euro shoe size to US shoe size, there are different kids’ shoe size charts.
 To lessen your burden, we have tried our level best to present you with a standard chart.

 Ways to Measure Your Child’s Foot Size

+Wondering how to measure a kid’s foot for shoe size?
 There are two main ways to measure your child’s foot size.
-For this first one which is popularly called the ‘tracing method’ or the ‘brand method’, all you need is a printout of a child shoe size measuring chart, a ruler and paper.
+For this first one, which is popularly called the ‘tracing method’ or the ‘brand method’, all you need is a printout of a child’s shoe size measuring chart, a ruler and paper.
 The second one is also straightforward but needs a bit of extra help.

 Take a look at them below.